 California, Florida, Texas, Connecticut, Illinois Surrogacy State Laws:

-California: In California where there is a gestational surrogacy arrangement, the intended parents are the legal parents.
+In California where there is a gestational surrogacy arrangement, the intended parents are the legal parents as state laws.
 Calvert v.
 Johnson, 5 Cal 4th 84 (1993).
 In fact, the intended parents will be the legal parents, even where there is no written agreement.
 In re Marriage of Buzzanca, 61 Cal.App 4th 1410, 72 Cal.Rptr.2d 280 (1998).
 The parents can obtain a pre-birth order under California Uniform Parentage Act, which provides that such actions may be brought “at any time.”
 Cal.
 Fam.
 Code 7630, 7650.
 California is also liberal enough to uphold surrogacy arrangements in the context of a domestic partnership.